Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Rating and Ranking.md

 #### Margin-based Ranking

-The algorithm is a modification of RankBoost, analogous to “approximate coordinate ascent boosting.”
+The algorithm is a modification of `RankBoost`, analogous to “approximate coordinate ascent boosting.”

 The margin of ranking function $f$, is defined to be the minimum margin over all crucial pairs,
 $$\min_{\{i,k\mid \pi(x_i, x_k)=1\}} f(x_i)-f(x_k)$$